Consider Obtaining a Deficiency Judgment If a Foreclosure Sale isn’t Sufficient

 As a housing lender, it can be frustrating when money that is owed to you is not paid back properly and in full.
 Even a foreclosure sale may not be able to recover the full amount that you are owed.
-If you are having difficulty recovering what you’re owed in south Florida, consider initiating a deficiency judgment action with help from trusted Fort Lauderdale real estate litigation attorney Marc Brown.
+If you are having difficulty recovering what you’re owed in South Florida, consider initiating a deficiency judgment action with help from trusted Fort Lauderdale foreclosure attorney, Marc Brown.

 At the law firm of Marc Brown, P.A., we provide representation to banks, mortgage servicers, insurance companies, credit unions, other institutional lenders, and private investors.
 For more than a decade, we’ve been helping lenders recover their mortgage-related losses in Miami-Dade, Broward, and Palm Beach counties.

 In a foreclosure action, the total debt that the borrower owes sometimes exceeds the foreclosure sale price.
 The difference between the total debt and the sale price is called a “deficiency.”
 In Florida, a lender may obtain a deficiency judgment against the borrower as part of the foreclosure action or through a separate lawsuit.

 If you as the lender successfully obtain a deficiency judgment, the borrower is liable for the amount designated by the judgment.
 It is important to work with a real estate attorney to ensure that the amount of your deficiency judgment is sufficient to recoup your losses.

 Florida courts have flexibility regarding the amount of a deficiency, but a deficiency judgment cannot exceed the difference between the outstanding balance and the fair market value of the property as of the date of sale.
 Every state handles deficiency judgments somewhat differently, so it is important to work with an attorney in Fort Lauderdale who is familiar with the State of Florida’s real estate and mortgage laws.

 When Should a Lender Contact a Real Estate Litigation Attorney